amwaj299/frontend-culturalfood/README.md

 ---

 ## User Stories

 1. I can sign up and create an account.
 2. I can log in to my account.
-3. I can add a new dish with a name, photo, and location.
+3. I can add a new dish with a name, photo, description, and location.
-4. I can see all dishes from different countries.
+4. I can view all dishes shared by users.
-5. I can open one dish and view its details.
+5. I can view detailed information about a dish, including its tags and origin.
 6. I can edit or delete my own dishes.
+7. I can create, edit, and delete tags to describe dishes.
-7. I can filter dishes by tags like spicy or sweet.
+8. I can filter dishes by tags such as spicy, sweet, or traditional.
-8. I can view dishes even if I’m not logged in.
+9. I can view dishes even if I’m not logged in.

 ---

 ## Entity Relationship Diagram (ERD)

 **Models:**
 - **User** → owns the dishes they create